dkress59/eleaves-issue-repro/README.md

 ## Setup

-This is the minimum reproduction repository for a way larger Yarn-PNP monorepo.
+This is the minimum reproduction repository for a more complex Yarn-PNP monorepo.

 The original project uses:

-* Yarn 3 as the dependency manager (plug-and-play)
+* Yarn 3 as the dependency manager
+  * Yarn PNP to enable [VS Code SDKs](.yarn/sdks/)
+  * Yarn workspaces to be able to bundle apps separately, so they can be deployed (to Webflow and WordPress) as standalone apps
 * Docker Compose for local development and deployment
 * Webpack as the bundler
 * TailwindCSS via postcss(-loader) as the design framework
-* Yarn workspaces to be able to bundle apps separately, so they can be deployed (to Webflow and WordPress) as standalone apps
 * NodeJS 18 for native `fetch` and native `FormData`
 * Storybook for local development (not included)
 * NestJS as the back-end (not included)